-Newly bereaved grief support groups are open to anyone who has experienced the death of a loved one within the last six months.
-This group is time-limited and covers six grief-related topics.
-Participants are encouraged to join the groups at any time within six months after their loss and plan to complete all six sessions consecutively.
-The day group meets the first and third Tuesday monthly from 10 to 11:30 a.m.
+The newly bereaved grief support group is time-limited and covers six grief-related topics.
+Participants are encouraged to join the groups at any time and plan to complete all six sessions.
+The newly bereaved grief support group meets:

 Hospice care embraces all aspects of life — physical, emotional and spiritual.
 The very core of the mission at St. Anthony's Hospice recognizes that we carry out the healing mission of Jesus Christ.